Hollowell

-Hollowell is a village and civil parish in West Northamptonshire in England.
+Hollowell is a village and civil parish in West Northamptonshire, in Northamptonshire, England.
 At the time of the 2001 census, the parish's population, including the nearby hamlet of Teeton, was 353 people, increasing to 385 at the 2011 Census.
 The village was originally a hamlet of Guilsborough, becoming a separate parish from 1850.
 Hollowell is mentioned in the Domesday Survey of 1086 as belonging the Bishop of Lincoln having "...
 4 villeins with 1 bordar having 1 plough.
 It was, and is worth, 10 schillings.
 Bardi held (it) freely."

 Geography

 The village is 9 mi north-west of the town of Northampton and just off a side road west of the village of Creaton on the A5199, formerly the A50, trunk road.
 About 5 mi north on the A5199 there is a junction with the A14 trunk road, a dual carriageway connecting the M1 and M6 motorway interchange at Catthorpe with Kettering, Cambridge, Ipswich and the port of Felixstowe.